 During September of each year, qualifying seniors can apply for a scholarship.
 These scholarships are funded and created by the community through donations, auctions, raffles, and philanthropy efforts.
 The Association also has a yearly annual dinner and a live auction.
 The events started in 1993 and have been very successful each year.
 They are managed and provided by the Puyallup High School Alumni Association.
 The Washington State Fair (previously known as the Puyallup Fair) holds the event in the Expo Hall which is right in the middle of the fairgrounds.

 High School reunions are put together by the many alumni volunteers as well as with the help of the Viking Booster Club.
 For many years, reunions were being held at the Varsity Bar & Grill in Tacoma, however, the location closed several years ago.
 The Viking Booster Club has a long history and is a non-profit that was created over 25 years ago.
 They are very involved in the PHS raising funds to support the staff and students with planning and school events.
 They often sell merchandise, provide the school Letterman patches, help with Homecoming, graduation activities, and of course scholarships which is noted above.
+Many of school yearbooks for Puyallup are held on display at the Library.
+The Puyallup Public Library has history days where you can review and discuss them.

 Popular & Famous Alumni: